rusdavid1/forkify-course-project/README.md

 # forkify - Course Project

-Forkify is an application build throghout Jonas Schmedtmann's complete javascript course.
+Forkify is an application build throughout Jonas Schmedtmann's complete javascript course.
 The app allows you to search for recipes, add them to a bookmarks container and add custom recipes.